krsk29/ML-pipeline-Co2/README.md

     --password [your_password]
 - Start Airflow webserver with `airflow webserver -p 8080` and access airflow UI from browser on `http://localhost:8080`

+### DAGs
+- **Data Ingestion DAG**: Developed a DAG (data_ingestion_dag) to automate the data ingestion process.
+This DAG uses dynamic Python path resolution and environment variable loading for seamless integration with the project's Python modules

 ### Next Steps

-- Develop DAGs to manage and automate tasks in our data pipeline, including data ingestion and merging.
+- Ongoing Development: Continue to develop and refine additional DAGs for data processing and other pipeline tasks.
-- Test and validate the setup to ensure efficient workflow management and adapt to production needs.
+- Continuous workflow management

-### Note
-The integration process is ongoing and will include further configurations and the implementation of DAGs for enhanced task automation and pipeline management.
+-